 Personalization is a wonderful part of human existence that goes back as far as we do.
 Ever since the first garment, somebody started decorating it.
 Embroidery stitches have been popular and at times practical (Sashiko is an example), as an addition to garments of all types.
 Of course, for most of history, stitches were added by hand.

 In the late 1970s embroidery machines met the computer age, and that began transitions of labor.
-In the world of big iron machine embroidery, the skilled ‘Puncher’ was the person who had the skill to make the machine go, stitch by stitch, and make embroidered pieces, usually lace or emblems (patches).
+In the world of big iron machine embroidery, the ‘Puncher’ was the person who had the skill and experience to make the machine go, stitch by stitch, and make embroidered pieces, usually lace or emblems (patches).
 The design was drawn on paper at a scale of 6x.
 The puncher would move a pointer into position over the paper, and with each rotation of the machine’s giant flywheel, he’d punch the paper with the pointer.
 That action dropped the needle through the fabric, making a stitch.
-Hence, punching is not pugilistic, rather descriptive of putting holes in paper.
+Hence, punching is not pugilistic, rather it describes putting holes in paper.

 While a design was punched, a paper tape could record the action, getting its own series of holes made.
 That tape could be played back into the machine, like a hideous iron player piano, and more lace or emblems could be created.
-As such, old timers call designs, “tapes.”
+Because of this, old timers call designs, “tapes.”

 When computers came into it, the first thing they did was record the tapes onto digital media, such as floppy disks.
 This was called digitizing – transferring embroidery data from tape to computer.